engraving-challenges/main/2-editing-workflow.md

 simply enter the musical content (notes, articulations, etc.) but do *not* make adjustments to the layout.
-The idea is to get an impression of what your tool produces without manual intervention - we'd like to see how much work is required to tweak the score to publication quality.
+The idea is to get an impression of what your tool produces without manual intervention - we'd like to see how much work will be required to tweak the score to publication quality.

 You can split this stage into two steps: in first, enter only pitches and durations